 What can grants be used for?

-- Small grants of up to £5,000 per annum which may assist with small-scale events, room hire, training (e.g. for community groups), contribution towards legal fees (e.g. to facilitate community asset transfers).
+- Small grants of up to £5,000 per annum which may assist with meeting the costs of arranging small-scale community events and other requirements, room hire, training (e.g. for community groups), contribution towards legal fees (e.g. to facilitate community asset transfers).

 - Larger grants of over £5,000 per annum which may assist with ‘one-off’ expenditure or contribute to running costs.

-Some larger grants may be awarded on a three year basis where an agreed service level agreement is put in place between the partner organisation and the Council.
+Some larger grants may be awarded on a three year basis where an agreed service level agreement (SLA) is put in place between the partner organisation and the council.

 What do applicants need to provide?